-- My current work on congressional party election agendas began with research work by Solomon Wise ’20 on the history of congressional election agendas.
+- My ongoing work on congressional party election agendas began with research work by Solomon Wise ’20 on the history of congressional election agendas.

 - The research I recently published on changing rules of House legislative procedure started with exhaustive data collection by Meghan Byrd ’16.

 - A team of Bucknell students helped me to conduct my earlier research on the effects of the Seventeenth Amendment on representation in the Senate.

 One of the very rewarding parts of teaching at Bucknell is working with senior political science majors who choose to research and write senior honors theses.
 Students I’ve advised include: